 Radost FX is a really unique and long established Mexican, Greek, Thai, and Indian style vegetarian meals.
 They have great wraps, hummus, beans and middle eastern cuisine and an unforgettable atmosphere. map | website

-Also, most of the „normal“ restaurants have a vegetarian option in their lunch menus between 11 am and 2 pm, and you can of course always find fried cheese or some other cheese dish even in the most traditional Czech places.
-Of these I would most recommend the „nákladany hermelín“, a pickled Camembert style cheese served with onions and bread besides beer.
+Most “normal” restaurants have a vegetarian option in their lunch menus between 11 am and 2 pm, and you can of course always find fried cheese or some other cheese dish even in the most traditional Czech places.